-This class is designed for mature students with professional experience in a human development-related field who seek to waive some undergraduate requirements and apply for special admission to either the Pacific Oaks B.A. or M.A. program.
+This class is designed for mature students with professional experience in a human development-related field who seek to apply for special admission to either the Pacific Oaks B.A. or M.A. program.
 This Life Experience Seminar will provide an opportunity for mutual advising and evaluation in working out the documentation of experience and the plan for a program at Pacific Oaks.